JShull/VMASC-Presentations/README.md

 # VMASC Presentations

-Base repository for misc. presentations that people have given throughout VMASC.
-This is the first repository setup to allow all people who have access to the VMASC Git repository to post their presentations.
-Please see the section below for formatting guidelines as we are trying to standardize root folder readmes.
+Base repository for some of the public presentations that VMASC people have given.
+This is the first repository setup to allow all VMASC personnel to freely post their presentations here for others to access.
+At the moment we just ask that you follow a simple format for readme documentation formatting guidelines.

 ## Format Guidelines